foiegreis/Py2pdf/README.md

 # Py2Pdf: Python Code to PDF Converter

 This Python script converts Python code (.py files) to PDF files with syntax highlighting using enscript and ps2pdf.

+It displays an easy to use GUI implemented using customtkinter

 It also allows you to specify:
 - the page orientation (portrait or landscape)